changbingY/changbingY.github.io/_pages/about.md

 Hi, I'm Changbing, a 5th-year PhD candidate in Computational Linguistics at the **University of British Columbia**.
 I received my MS from the **University of Colorado Boulder** and my BA from **Southeast University**.

 ## Internship Experience
-* Applied Scientist Intern, Amazon
+* Applied Scientist Intern, Amazon, 2026
   Project: Multimodal World Models for Agent Planning
-* Research Intern, National Research Council Canada
+* Research Intern, National Research Council Canada, 2025-2026
   Project: Multi-Agent Systems for Low-Resource Language Glossing